Learnosity/learnosity-sdk-nodejs/REFERENCE.md

 - Platform version

 We use this data to enable better support and feature planning.
 All subsequent versions of the SDK shall include this usage tracking.

+## Demos
+You can find a complete site with examples of Learnosity integration in our [demo site](http://demos.learnosity.com/).

+You can download the entire site or browse the code directly on [GitHub](https://github.com/Learnosity/learnosity-demos/).

 ## Further reading
 Thanks for reading to the end!
 Find more information about developing an app with Learnosity on our documentation sites: